The Complete Guide to Singapore Expat Health Insurance

 Area of Coverage

 While an international insurance health plan is aimed at expatriates who live and travel all around the world, you can still actually choose the area of coverage that you require.
-Generally, the options are worldwide; worldwide excluding the US, or worldwide excluding the US plus a number of other identified territories.

 Benefits

-International healthcare insurance policies all come with outpatient and inpatient treatment coverage as standard features, and then offer a range of additional options that can be included either by upgrading to a higher policy, or adding them as a ‘Rider’ to your existing policy.
-These standard and optional benefits generally include:
+International health insurance policies all come with outpatient and inpatient treatment coverage as standard features, and then offer a range of additional options that can be included either by upgrading to a higher policy or adding them as a ‘Rider’ to your existing policy.

 Inpatient Treatment

 This is coverage for when you require hospitalisation or surgical procedures.
-As well as the procedural expenses, check how much it covers expenses such as ward/room cost, diagnostic testing, medicine, and follow up consultations.
+As well as the procedural expenses, check how much it covers expenses such as ward/room cost, diagnostic testing, medicine, and follow-up consultations.

 Outpatient Treatment

-This is coverage for treatments and prescription drugs offered by GPs, specialists, and/or therapists that do not require an overnight stay in hospital.
-All international providers will cover this up to a set annual level which will differ according to your policy.
-Some insurance companies may include it on their basic plans while some you need to buy additional for it.
+All international providers will cover this up to a set annual level, which will differ according to your policy.
+Some insurance companies may include it in their basic plans while some you need to buy additional coverage for it.

 This is one of the key differences between an international and local policy, which won’t include outpatient treatment as local policies only kick in when you have been hospitalized.